Funding Housing Solutions to Reduce Jail Incarceration

 By: Wanda Bertram

-Data Analysis Human Toll of Jail Women in Jail March 22, 2022
+Data Analysis Human Toll of Jail Women March 22, 2022

 March is Women’s History Month, and the picture for women in America’s jails remains troubling.
 Focusing on women in jails is an important part of the work of the Safety and Justice Challenge as it seeks to reduce jail populations across the country.
 Here are just a few examples of the challenges women face in jail.